 Originally, Microsoft’s Xbox One console would have allowed users to loan out parts of their library to friends and family.
 That plan didn’t work out; Microsoft was forced to go a different direction when fans made it clear they wouldn’t support a video game console that required them to be constantly connected to the internet.
 That change in plans doesn’t mean there isn’t a way for you to still share Xbox One games with your friends and family.

 Sharing games with friends is a time-honored ritual.
 In an age where you want to be able to talk to your friends and family about a hot new release, simply loaning them your copy has turned into an easy way for everyone to experience a new title on the cheap.

 Microsoft hasn’t yet announced a specific feature that allows users to share their games.
-That being said, it did reveal a little talked about feature called Xbox Live Home Gold.
+That being said, it did reveal a little talked about feature called Xbox Live Home Gold shortly before release.

 Xbox Live Home Gold is all about enabling you to take your games with you anywhere.
 With Home Gold, users are able to assign a specific Xbox One console as their “Home console.”
 Even when users log out of their home console, others are able to access Xbox Live and play their titles with no problem.
 Additionally, they can take advantage of their Xbox Live subscription too.
 There’s a tiny little detail in Microsoft’s explanation of Xbox Live Home Gold that pretty great.
 Even when someone is logged into the home console and playing a user’s games, that user can still go to another Xbox One, login and enjoy their titles and online multiplayer.